AAdewunmi/Grokking-the-Coding-Interview-Patterns-for-Coding-Questions/README.md

 # Project Title:

-Solutions to "Grokking the Coding Interview: Patterns for Coding Questions" by Design Gurus implemented in JAVA ☕️
+Grokking the Coding Interview Patterns: Includes Topic Tutorials Plus LeetCode Questions & Solutions in JAVA ☕️

 ## 1. Project Description:

-This repository contains a list of "must know" patterns for coding interview questions and their solutions in Java programming language.
+This repository contains topic tutorials on "must know" coding interview patterns, their associated LeetCode questions and solutions in Java programming language.

-This list and its contents are based on a popular resource - "Grokking the Coding Interview: Patterns for Coding Questions" by Design Gurus.
+This coding interview resource is based on "Grokking the Coding Interview: Patterns for Coding Questions" by Design Gurus.

-I am an advocate of learning-in-public, so I thought I'd create a public repository to keep all my learning on the subject.
+I am an advocate of learning-in-public, so I thought I'd create a public repository to keep all my learning on preparation for FAANGM coding interviews.

-Hope you find it useful (as soon as I complete it!) 😎
+Hope you find it useful 😎

 ## 2. Outline